Cathy-matu/Cathy-matu/README.md

-# Hi there, I'm Nimo 👋
+# Hi there, I'm Cathy 👋

 Welcome to my GitHub profile!
 I'm passionate about **cloud computing,  web development, and AI/ML**, and I'm on a journey to build creative, useful, and impactful solutions.